-Winston was asking me if I would know a way to merge one or more pdf files so that the contents of all the files would appear in one pdf file at the end.
-A quick research revealed a software pdftk – pdf toolkit -which can be used to merge and split pdf files.
-Many shareware softwares exist that do the same thing but pdftk seems to be one of the few that can merge pdf files for free.
+Winston was asking me if I know a way to merge one or more pdf files so that the contents of all the files would appear in one pdf file at the end.
+A quick research revealed a software pdftk - pdf toolkit -which can be used to merge and split pdf files.
+Many shareware programs exist that do the same thing but pdftk seems to be one of the few that can merge pdf files for free.

 If you run pdftk without parameters you get a quick output that details the most important parameters.
 Lets take a look at the possible operations: